Ednormous/CITS3403-Group-Project/README.md

 Selenium.py
 > python -m unittest tests/selenium.py

-## For Project Markers

-A temporary administration login has been provided for the assessment.
-These login details will be removed on completion of marking.
-Feel free to register as a student in order to assess the application capabilites as a client of Tuition Talks.

-Administrator
- - Username: Marker
- - Password: Marker

 ## References

 This project includes code and implementation generated with the assistance of GitHub Copilot, OpenAI's ChatGPT, and Stack Overflow.